brianglass/anastasis/files/saturday_matins1.md

 <span style="color:red">Aposticha of Lauds, of the Martyrs.
 Tone 1.</span>

-Come, all you peoples, and let us honour with hymns and spirituals songs ChristÂ’s Champions, the beacons of the world and heralds of the Faith, the everflowing source from which healings spring up for the faithful.
+Come, all you peoples, and let us honour with hymns and spirituals songs Christ’s Champions, the beacons of the world and heralds of the Faith, the everflowing source from which healings spring up for the faithful.
 At their intercessions, Christ our God, grant peace to your world and to our souls your great mercy.

 These soldiers of the great King opposed the decrees of tyrants, nobly despised their torments, and having trampled on every error, been fittingly crowned, they ask of the saviour peace and for our souls his great mercy.